 Stress is our natural, biological, physiological response to a potentially threatening situation.
-It’s a response born out of our days as cave-man and cave-women when we had to deal with the very real threat of predators, or the collapse of the safe, warm shelter of our cave.
+It’s a response born out of our days as cave-man and cave-women when we had to deal with the genuine, life-threatening dangers daily.
+For example the very real threat of predators, or the collapse of the safe, warm shelter of our cave.
 The stress response is a survival instinct, designed to enable us to take one of a limited choice of actions, usually either flight (running away) or fight.
 Both of these responses require increased oxygen to our lungs and increased blood supply to our skeletal muscles to give us the strength and stamina needed.

-In order to achieve these goals, our brain releases stress hormones (such as adrenaline and cortisol) which stimulate physical changes to how our bodies work:
+In order to achieve these goals, our brain releases stress hormones including adrenaline and cortisol.
+These hormones stimulate physical changes to how our bodies work:

-In the short term we don’t need to digest our food (except sugars for energy), digestion can wait until after the situation is over, so blood is diverted away from our digestive system.
+In the short term we don’t need to digest our food (except sugars for energy).
+Digestion can wait until after the situation is over.
+Blood is, therefore, diverted away from our digestive system.
 This explains the nausea we experience with stress.

-‘Modern’ parts of the brain including memory and language skills are not required in the short term so blood supply to these regions of the brain is redirected elsewhere.
+‘Modern’ parts of the brain including memory and language skills are not required in the short term.
+As a result blood supply to these regions of the brain is redirected elsewhere.
 This explains the ‘brain-fog’, memory problems (e.g. in exams) and difficulties we can have finding the right words (e.g. when we are about to give a presentation).
-This probably also explains why we can always think of the best, wittiest retort for that unbelievably rude individual we encountered, several hours after the event.
+This probably also explains why we can always think of the best, wittiest retort for that unbelievably rude individual, several hours after the event.

 Blood is also diverted away from our skin, resulting in the cold, clammy sensations we experience.

 Our breathing becomes faster and shallower in order to get more oxygen into the lungs for transportation to our muscles.